-In 2019 she presented Water Moving, a twelve-day performance at Arti et Amicitiae, in Amsterdam, The Netherlands, as part of the exhibition ‘Maalstroom.’
-She also performed at the IN>TIME Festival in Chicago, Illinois, USA.
-Upcoming performances in 2019 will take place at Performatorium, in Regina, Canada; the Salt Lake City Performance Art Festival, Utah, USA; the 14th Curitiba Biennal, Brazil, and CuerpAs International Festival, in Santiago and Valparaiso, Chile.
+In 2019 Arsem presented Water Moving, a twelve-day performance at Arti et Amicitiae, in Amsterdam, The Netherlands, as part of the exhibition ‘Maalstroom.’
+She performed at the IN>TIME Festival at Defibrillator in Chicago, Illinois, USA; at Performatorium Festival of Queer Performance 7: Bad (Ass) Bodies, in Regina, Saskatchewan, Canada; and the Salt Lake City Performance Art Festival, Utah, USA.
+In November she will perform at the 14th Bienal de Curitiba, Brazil.

-A forthcoming book on her work, Responding to Site: the performance work of Marilyn Arsem, edited by Jennie Klein and Natalie Loveless, will be published in 2020 by Intellect Press of the UK.
-In 2015 the Museum of Fine Arts, Boston published an I-book, The Performance Art of Marilyn Arsem, which includes essays by MFA curators as well as images, video and audio excerpts of her work.
-Arsem has also published articles on her work in Lynette Hunter and Shannon Rose Riley, eds., Mapping Landscapes for Performance as Research: Scholarly Acts and Creative Cartographies.
-London: Palgrave MacMillan, 2009; in Roxanne Power, ed.
-Interventions: A Trans-Genre Anthology.
-Berkeley: Viz.Inter-Arts, 2016; and in PerfoPuerto 2002-2007: Arte de Performance en Chile.
-Valparaiso: Ediciones PerfoPuerto, 2007.
-Arsem’s articles on teaching performance art have been published in translation in Germany, Spain, Canada and Poland, as well as online in Total Art Journal.
-An article by Cherie Driver on Agency, the collaborative group of Marilyn Arsem, Sandra Johnston and Susanne Bosch, was published in Tipton, Gemma, ed., des/IRE: designing houses for contemporary Ireland (Cork: Gandon Editions/National Sculpture Factory, 2008).
-Her work is in DVD collections, including liveartworkDVD, issue 5, Mar 2007, and Aspect: The Chronicle of new Media Art: Performance, vol. 9, 2007.
+PUBLICATIONS: A book on her work, Responding to Site: the performance work of Marilyn Arsem, edited by Jennie Klein and Natalie Loveless, will be published in early 2020 by Intellect Press of the UK.
+In 2015 the Museum of Fine Arts, Boston published an I-book, The Performance Art of Marilyn Arsem, which includes essays by MFA curators, as well as images, video and audio excerpts of her work.
+Arsem has also published articles on her work, including in Lynette Hunter and Shannon Rose Riley, eds., Mapping Landscapes for Performance as Research: Scholarly Acts and Creative Cartographies.
+London: Palgrave MacMillan, 2009.